-7 Common Challenges of Fielding Internal Analytics Teams
+Seven Common Challenges When Fielding Internal Analytics Teams

 ICYMI → Read the previous posts in this series: How To Determine If Managed Analytics as a Service (MAaaS) Is Right For Your Organization and Why Businesses Are Opting For Managed Analytics Services (MAaaS) in 2021

-Many businesses are currently fielding dedicated internal analytics teams that are all facing similar challenges - regardless of the industry they occupy
+Organizations attempting to field a dedicated internal analytics center of excellence face similar challenges - regardless of the industry they occupy.

-The pandemic, increased global competitiveness, and the focus on digital transformation have all placed a great deal of pressure on internal analytics teams to rapidly deliver impactful analytical insight for organizations across the board
+The pandemic, increased global competitiveness, and the focus on digital transformation have all placed a great deal of pressure on data and analytics teams to rapidly deliver impactful insight.

 Worldwide IT spending is projected to total $3.9 trillion in 2021, an increase of 6.2% from 2020, according to the latest forecast by Gartner, Inc. An increasingly larger portion of this spend going toward cloud-based applications and services.

-The bulk of these internal analytics teams are facing 7 common challenges centered around staffing, workloads, processes, and the enterprise’s existing set of tools.
+Internal analytics teams face seven common challenges centered around staffing, workloads, processes, and the enterprise’s existing set of tools.

-The 7 Common Challenges of Fielding Internal Analytics Teams
+The Seven Common Challenges of Fielding Internal Analytics Teams

-Developing an internal team with the required broad set of skills can be a very difficult, costly, and time-consuming process for organizations to manage.
+Developing an internal team with a broad set of skills can be a very difficult, costly, and time-consuming process.
 World-class analysts are in high demand and the market is seeing an acute shortage of available talent.
 60 percent of businesses believe it is harder to source talent for data and analytics positions than for any other roles.
 Even those with self-described "comprehensive" teams are unlikely to collectively accommodate the needs of the modern organization and rapidly changing requirements.

 The constant and increasing demand for analytics-based insight generates a growing backlog of unmet deliverables.
 Internal teams are often unable to keep up with an increasing number of analytics requests and deadlines.
 It can take days, weeks, or even months to accommodate individual data requests.
 By the time reports are received, data can be outdated, in the incorrect format, or completely unusable.